Marino Law Logo

 In order to apply for an Order changing the parentage of the child, an application must be made to the Children’s Court of Queensland.

-The application should be made within six (6) months of the child’s birth, provided that the child has lived with the intended parents for at least 28 days consecutive days before the application is made and should include:-
+The application should be made within six (6) months of the child’s birth, provided that the child has lived with the intended parents for at least 28 days consecutive days before the application is made and should include:

 • An application filed by the intended parents in the correct form, naming the birth parent(s) as respondent(s) to the application;

-• Supporting material to the application, including but not limited to, affidavits providing:-
+• Supporting material to the application, including but not limited to, affidavits providing:

 • A copy of the written surrogacy agreement;

-• Confirmation (and relevant documentation) that the parties have met all legal requirements;
+• Confirmation (and relevant documentation) that the parties have met all legal requirements; and

 • Confirmation that the parties are in agreement to the proposed Order changing the parentage of the child.